Patriarchs' Hall: China

-In Chinese Buddhism, particularly within the Chan Buddhism tradition, the Patriarchs' Hall is also often called Zu Tang (祖堂 (Zǔ Táng, Ancestor Hall)) or Ying Tang (影堂 (Yǐng Táng, Shadow Hall)), is a key building within a temple's architectural layout.
+In Chinese Buddhism, particularly within the Chan Buddhism tradition, the Patriarchs' Hall, also often called Zu Tang (祖堂 (Zǔ Táng, Ancestor Hall)) or Ying Tang (影堂 (Yǐng Táng, Shadow Hall)), is a key building within a temple's architectural layout.
 It is dedicated to the founding monks of the specific lineage.
 The hall symbolizes the unbroken "mind-to-mind" transmission of the Dharma from master to disciple, a core principle of Chan Buddhism.

 The establishment of Patriarchs' Hall is intrinsically linked to the sinicization of Buddhism and the rise of Chan Buddhism during the Tang dynasty (618–907).
 As various lineages formed, the need to honor their respective founders grew.
 These halls are typically located within the main temple compound, often to the side of the primary Buddha hall.
 Their architectural style follows the general principles of Chinese temple architecture, featuring wooden post-and-beam structures, curved roofs, and ornate decorations.
 The interior is often solemn and serene, focusing attention on the enshrined figures.

 The Patriarchs' Hall is the most important annex halls in Chinese Buddhist temples for enshrining masters of various Buddhist schools.
 It is generally situated to the west of the Mahavira Hall.
 Three types of statues are typically always enshrined in the Patriarchs' Hall, namely the founder of the school, a senior monk or monks who made significant contributions to the establishment of the school and the founder of the temple or the lineage the temple belongs to.